 There are several reasons why an employee might take their employer to a tribunal.
 The most common reasons would be for an unfair, constructive, or wrongful discharge.

-Note: There are significant differences between 'wrongful' and 'unfair' dismissals.
+Note: There are significant differences between a wrongful dismissal and unfair dismissals.

 Employers must act in a reasonable and fair manner during the dismissal procedure.
 They must also use sensitive conduct towards all fired employees.